An AI Weight Loss Coach For Men

 This is the final look of the UI design, I still kept iterating on the user experience and applied directly to the visual design because of time constraints.

-After finished all screens, I exported all icons and buttons(default, pressed, disabled) in 3 different size @1x, @2x, @3x, created color palette, then updated the final design with team members using Zeplin.
+After finishing the design, I exported all icons and buttons, created color palette, then updated the final design with team members using Zeplin.

 Refine user research and persona